tiagoteixeira03/pic1_website/content/english/blog/4th_week4.md

 <div style="text-align: justify;">

-In week 7 of the 3rd period, the tests carried out on the TIAGo robot did not proceed as expected.
+In Week 7 (3<sup>rd</sup> Period), the tests carried out on the TIAGo robot did not proceed as expected.
 The possible causes were varied and could be related to the performance of the algorithms in a real environment or to the map itself.
-However, with the new approach adopted for mapping, FAST-LIO, the maps undoubtedly acquired much more detail and points, which proved to be a great advantage for localization.
+However, with the new approach adopted for mapping, [FAST-LIO](https://github.com/hku-mars/FAST_LIO), the maps undoubtedly acquired much more detail and points, which proved to be a great advantage for localization.
 Thus, during this week, the final tests for this task were finally completed.
 </div>

 ##### → HDL Localization